Valéry Giscard d'Estaing: 1981 presidential election

 In the 1981 presidential election, Giscard took a severe blow to his support when Chirac ran against him in the first round.
 Chirac finished third and refused to recommend that his supporters back Giscard in the runoff, though he declared that he himself would vote for Giscard.
 Giscard lost to Mitterrand by 3 points in the runoff and blamed Chirac for his defeat thereafter.
 In later years, it was widely said that Giscard loathed Chirac; certainly on many occasions Giscard criticised Chirac's policies despite supporting Chirac's governing coalition.

+While campaigning for the 1981 French election, Giscard was the target of an attempted assassination at Ajaccio airport on 16 April 1981.
+The attack was carried out by the Gravona brigade of the National Liberation Front of Corsica (FLNC).
+The FLNC had recently declared a ceasefire on 1 April 1981 as not to hinder the left in the upcoming elections, but disdain for Giscard and the right was still present.
+The Gravona brigade, led by François Santoni, placed two time bombs in the airport terminal in an area where Giscard was predicted to enter.
+The bombs went off two minutes after he entered the terminal, though he never entered the half of the building where the bombs were stored, and made it out unharmed.
+In a speech he delivered right after the attack, he condemned the action, calling it a "cowardly" attack and stated that it was an "attitude unworthy of Corsica."

+Giscard's farewell speech as president became a legendary moment in French television.
+After delivering a solemn seven-minute address, he paused and bade a pronounced "Au revoir" before walking out as "La Marseillase" was played, leaving audiences to view his empty desk for the duration of the song.